bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.6.3 =
+ We updated all functionality for wordpress 4.1.1.
+BWS plugins section is updated.

 = V1.6.2 =
 We updated all functionality for Limit Attempts Pro plugin.